-The Portsmouth Community Develop Department worked with the eight-member (currently with two vacancies) volunteer Citizens Advisory Committee throughout the last year to update the Citizens Participation Plan and develop the priorities and goals to be focused on in the Consolidated Plan.
-Advertising public hearings in accordance with the Citizen Participation Plan, the CD Dept. sent out direct mailings to CDBG participant organizations, published legal notices in the local paper, and used the City's cable channel to publicize public hearings and participation in CDBG programs.
-Notices of public hearings were also published on the City's website and posted at Portsmouth City Hall and the Public Library.
+The Portsmouth Community Develop (CD) Department works with a six-member volunteer Citizens Advisory Committee (CAC) throughout the last year to update the Citizens Participation Plan and develop the priorities and goals to be focused on in the Consolidated Plan.
+The Community Development Department consults with the public and service providers during CAC meetings.
+When an organization is being considered for funding or will be affected by potential policy developments, they are contacted regularly throughout the decision making process.

+Advertising public hearings in accordance with the Citizen Participation Plan, the CD Department sent out emails to CDBG participant organizations, posted a notice on the CD webpages, and published legal notices in the local paper to publicize public hearings and participation in CDBG programs.
+Notices of all public hearings were also published on the City's website and posted at Portsmouth City Hall and the Public Library.
 In addition, public notices and hearing dates are sent to existing public service agency grant participants and other non-profit service providers working with elderly populations, the disabled, immigrant communities and others.
-Specific language in subrecipient agreements with agencies receiving Public Service Agency Grant Program funds requires them to market their services to CDBG eligible neighborhoods as well as those living in housing developments owned or managed by the Portsmouth Housing Authority; updates on this are prepared by the agencies and reported during Consolidated Plan consultations.
+Specific language in Subrecipient Agreements with agencies receiving Public Service Agency Grant Program funds requires them to market their services to CDBG eligible neighborhoods as well as those living in housing developments owned or managed by the Portsmouth Housing Authority.